eendebakpt/oapackage/docs/normalform.rst

     as A < B, if the first column where the designs differ is smaller in A than in B.

 The definition implies that the ordering of designs is column-by-column and that the position of zeros in the columns is dominant over the values +1, -1.
-To check whether a design is in LMC0 form we can use :cpp:func:`LMC0check`.
+To check whether a design is in LMC0 form, we can use :cpp:func:`LMC0check`:

 .. admonition:: Conference design in normal form